What Is Alcohol Withdrawal?

-Alcohol is a central nervous system depressant.
+Alcohol is a Central Nervous System (CNS) Depressant.
 It impairs certain functions of the brain by disrupting connections between neurons.
 This is why someone who drinks too much alcohol will have trouble with coordination and judgment.
-When someone drinks alcohol regularly or in large quantities, their brain will begin to adapt to the effects of alcohol and develop tolerance.
-Eventually, the person will feel that they need to drink to feel normal or get through the day.
+When someone drinks alcohol regularly or in large quantities, their brain will begin to adapt to the effects of alcohol and develop a tolerance.
+Eventually the person will feel that they need to drink to feel normal or get through the day.

 What Is Alcohol Detox?

-The best way to conquer addiction to alcohol or any other substance is to stop using it.
+The best way to conquer addiction to alcohol or any other substance is to stop using.
 When someone undergoes alcohol detox, they deliberately abstain from drinking to give their body time to adjust to functioning without alcohol.
 Alcohol detox can be painful, distressing, and dangerous because it requires a person to experience the full range of withdrawal symptoms.
 Withdrawal often causes a person to relapse, but detox affords them the opportunity to stop drinking safely and less painfully.
-Someone who resolves to experience withdrawal and not suppress it by having another drink will take the process most seriously, but the gain is lost if they endanger their life by doing so.
+Someone who resolves to experience withdrawal and not suppress it by having another drink will take the process most seriously, but the gain is lost if they endanger their life by using again.

 Since some symptoms of alcohol withdrawal are dangerous, people should undergo alcohol detox under medical supervision at a rehab facility.
 People who detox from alcohol with professional help are more likely to weather the process safely and successfully.
 Detox may not be pleasant, but it is a necessary first step for anyone who wants to recover from alcoholism.
 After detox is over, a person in recovery can begin therapy in a treatment program.